jordandixit/design-system/template/component-prompt.md

 ---

+### 1. About the component

+**When to use:**
+Use to organize content, reveal structure, or group related actions.

+**When not to use:**
+Do not encode business state only through layout treatment.

+**Best practices:**
+- Use only semantic theme tokens for UI rendering.
+- Keep state handling explicit; never simulate hover/pressed with opacity-only changes.
+- Keep trigger width and popup alignment consistent across states.

+---

-### 2. Figma screenshot
+### 2. Figma MCP link

-> Attach the screenshot directly in the message.
+> Attach the MCP link of the component.
 > Capture all states side by side if possible (Figma → select master component → Cmd+Shift+C to copy as image).

-**What the screenshot should show:**
+> What the screenshot should show:
-- All variants and sizes
+> - All variants and sizes
-- All states (default, hover, focus, active, disabled, loading)
+> - All states (default, hover, focus, active, disabled, loading)
-- Light and dark modes if applicable
+> - Light and dark modes if applicable
-- Edge cases (long label, icon only, etc.)
+> - Edge cases (long label, icon only, etc.)

+Here is the link of the component and all its variables : [Component link]

 ---